 We wanted to tell the story, so we get them at the beginning of their story, and we’re interviewing people who have completed that decision or are close to completing it, and we walk them through it.
 So, we might spend five or ten minutes just finding out why they decided that.
 By the way, when you ask people to take you back to the day when they decided to remodel their kitchen, they may say to you, “Well, we needed more.
 We needed more room for cooking, or we needed more.
 We wanted to expand the footprint of the kitchen, or my neighbor just remodeled her kitchen, or we needed to get a room for more cabinets and storage space.”
 But that’s not what triggered it, so now we’d say, “but wait a minute.
 You must have always needed more countertop space or cabinetry or whatever.
 What changed to make that a priority right now.”
 And we might spend five or ten minutes just getting inside that trigger moment because if we’re going to go out to a market full of customers and understand how to reach them, we need to understand what that driving moment is.

 What makes this a priority to do this now because everybody should have, and probably wants, more counter space than a dishwasher and so forth.
 So, what changed to make it a priority right now?
-And by the way, we record these interviews, do a zoom call, record them on your phone, and so you can go back and listen to them later because you’re going to want to be intensely curious about that story and not having to take too many notes, and then you say, “Okay.
+And by the way, we record these interviews, do a zoom call, record them on your phone, and so you can go back and listen to them later because you’re going to want to be intensely curious about that story and not have to take too many notes, and then you say, “Okay.
 So, once you decided that this was the time to remodel your kitchen, what did you do first to understand your contractors?”
 So, we’re just trying to understand which contractors might be able to do that for you; and so now you’re moving them down their timeline; their journey, so we went and talked to our neighbors, or we knew some friends that had remodeled their kitchen, or we did a google search, or we did whatever we did.

 This is why it takes a couple of notes so that you can say you know because the people will be talking and talking, and I usually write words like “responsive” “the website looks great.”
 I’ll write those things down so I can go back and probe on every one of those.
 “And tell me more about the website.
 That was helpful.
 Was there anything you recall from the site that made that one stand out?”
 Do you see how this is like gold?
 Now we got to the end of the journey, which is okay.
 “Great!
 So, what did you do to come to the final decision that this was the right company?
 Who was involved?
 Did your husband have to get involved?
 Was your wife involved?
 Was your partner involved?
 Were your kids involved?
 What did you do next actually to wrap that up?”
 When you do a number of these interviews.